Choosing the Best Fonts for Dental and Medical Websites

 Typeface Terminology

-Three examples of different fonts
+three examples of different fonts

 The baseline is the line where the letters sit.
 The cap height is the distance from the baseline to the top of a capital letter.
 This comes in handy when aligning type.
 The X height is situated between the baseline and cap height.
 It’s the height of the lowercase letter.